Landforms and their evolution

 It implies stages of transformation of either a part of the earth’s surface from one landform into another or the transformation of individual landforms after their formation.
 Landmass passes through stages of development as young, mature, and old age.

 Here we discuss:

 - groundwater landforms

 - Wind landforms

 Running water landforms

-The running water landforms are the result of heavy rainfall, running water, and the fast running water of rivers.
+The running water landforms are the result of heavy rainfall, running water, and the fast-running water of rivers.

-- Most erosional landforms are made by running water are associated with youth rivers flowing along steep gradients.
+- Most erosional landforms made by running water are associated with youth rivers flowing along steep gradients.

 - Depositional landforms are mainly associated with rivers flowing over medium to gentle slopes.

 Valleys: These are formed by rills.
 The small rills gradually develop into long and wide gullies and finally, the gullies deepen, widen, and lengthen to give rise to valleys.
 Valleys can be of: